 Concrete ties: job waiting for you, spouse and children, business to run, property you own.
 The more specific and verifiable, the stronger your case.

-This timeline assumes you've already completed your DS-160 and gathered documents.
-If you haven't, add 1-2 weeks to this schedule.
+This assumes you've already completed your DS-160 and gathered documents.
+If you haven't, add 1-2 weeks.

 Days 7-5: Documents & Research